 You may find WonderBoard a challenge to work with due to its crumbly consistency.
 The only thing that seems to hold it together is the nylon meshing.
 The moment you cut it, edges begin to fall apart.
 The edge, thankfully, does not continue inward, due to the meshing.
 But you can lose a significant amount of board if you aren't careful.

 You can cut the backer board in either of two ways: manually (with a utility knife or similar sharp, non-powered device) or with a power tool, such as a grinder equipped with a diamond blade.

 By contrast, HardieBacker, a competing cement backer board made by James Hardie Industries, is smooth and easy to cut manually.
 No crumbly stuff.
 Durock, by USG, is a similar competing backer board that you may find easy to cut.

 Custom Building Products advertises that it has stepped up its game by developing an improved version of WonderBoard.
-Termed WonderBoard Lite, it weighs in at "20% lighter," according to technical documents.
+Termed WonderBoard Lite, it weighs in at "20 percent lighter," according to technical documents.
 This means that WonderBoard Lite with the green band across it is 22.6 pounds.
 Keep in mind that the red band WonderBoard (which also displays the "Lite") is still 44 pounds.